HoloMoto/VBeing_Research/README.md

 ## Overview

-The script provides eight modes of operation:
+The script provides nine modes of operation:

 1. **Direct mode**: Gemini selects the audio file directly based on your prompt
 2. **Text matching mode**: Match Gemini's response with voice data text